-In January 2005 a former independent contractor of the Company filed a lawsuit in Brazil against the Company's subsidiary, WFI de Brazil, to which he had been assigned for a period of time.
+In January 2005, a former independent contractor of the Company filed a lawsuit in Brazil against the Company's subsidiary, WFI de Brazil, to which he had been assigned for a period of time.
 He sought to be designated an employee of WFI de Brazil and entitled to severance and related compensation pursuant to Brazilian labor law.
 The individual sought back wages, vacation pay, stock option compensation and related benefits in excess of \$0.5 million.
 This matter was argued before the appropriate labor court in July 2005 and in July, 2006, the labor court awarded the individual the Brazilian currency equivalent of approximately \$0.3 million for his back wages, vacation pay and certain other benefits.
-The Company filed an appeal in the matter on July 20, 2006 and challenged the basis for the award on several theories.
-The Company has accrued approximately \$0.3 million as of June 30, 2007 related to this matter.
-On decision.
+The Company filed an appeal in the matter on July 20, 2006 and is challenging the basis for the award on several theories.
+The Company has accrued approximately \$0.3 million as of September 30, 2007 related to this matter.
+On August 22, 2007, the appeals court partially upheld the Company's appeal, although it upheld the individual's designation as an employee.
+The court is reviewing possible damage calculations before publishing a final decision.
 The Company's counsel is preparing a motion for clarification of the judgment due to omissions in the decision.